 First Financial Bank offers 19 consumer accounts that interact with estate planning in distinct ways.
 Of those, 12 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-First Financial Bank handles beneficiary designations in branch.
+Account holders can update their beneficiary designations at First Financial Bank in branch and by phone.
 Accounts can also be retitled into a trust to keep them out of probate entirely.

 Preparing your estate